keboola/developers-docs/extend/custom-science/r/index.md

 - If set, your application must always produce the tables and files listed in the output mapping (even if the files were empty).

 ## Packages
 To install a package, use `install.packages('packageName')`.
 It is not necessary to specify the repository.
 If you wish to install a package from source, use `devtools::install_github()` (and friends).
+The R version is the same as for [R transformations](https://help.keboola.com/manipulation/transformations/r/#environment).

 Here is our current
 [list of pre-installed packages](https://github.com/keboola/docker-base-r-packages/blob/master/init.R#L14).